grizzlei/QMJPEGWidget/README.md

 ### Qt MJPEG Streamer widget [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 _Hasan Karaman, karaman.hasan@yahoo.com, 2022_

-MJPEGStreamer is a easy to use MJPEG surface for Qt GUI applications.
+MJPEGStreamer is an easy to use MJPEG surface for Qt GUI applications.
 Written using Qt5 but can be easily used with Qt4 with minor tweaks.
 It uses pure `QTcpSocket` and no external libraries are needed.
 Currently supports basic and digest authentication.

 Example use (dynamic creation):